 The final stage sees funds moved in an intricate web until they are used to integrate into something tangible.
-These tangible results can manifest as the purchase of luxury assets, financial investments, or commercial investments.
+These tangible results can manifest as purchasing luxury assets or financial or commercial investments.

-With cryptocurrencies, criminals leverage the decentralized nature of the platform to launder money covertly.
-These money laundering techniques appear to be most prevalent on cryptocurrency gambling websites and money-laundering crypto mixer platforms and exchanges.
+With cryptocurrencies, criminals leverage the decentralised nature of the platform to launder money covertly.
+These money laundering techniques appear most prevalent on cryptocurrency gambling websites and money-laundering crypto mixer platforms and exchanges.

 In light of this, more robust prevention methods are required to curb the flow of financial crime in the crypto space.

 KYC crypto compliance is the first phase of client due diligence in the AML process.
 When a client is new to a financial institution, KYC protocols are implemented to identify and verify that the person is who they claim to be.

 Armed with this information, financial institutions can assign a risk value to that specific client based on the susceptibility to financial crime.